 Personal, social and emotional development

 We gather information on each child’s learning by using a starting points documnet, this has a variety of questions that we complete qith you to find out what your child can do before they attend preschool.
 This will give us our foundations to really support the knowledge of our children.We also ask you to complete an All About Me document for your child so that we can really get to know all about them and their family.

 With the check points once your child has completed and area we will check their progress each term and date where they are within their development.
 They will also recieve a 2year old check to make sure they are on track for progress and to make sure that their is no further support, if support is needed then we will put the relevant support in place.

 Speech and Language is paramount to a child’s development, this is why we have a speech and language tracking sheet with ages and stages on to monitor where each child is within this area.
 There are four areas to speech and language they are as follows: Listening and attention, talking, understanding and social communication.
 We use this to also highlight any difficulties the child may be facing with their development and behaviour.
 If the child is lower than expected within any of these areas we will then talk to parents/ carers to come up with a plan for the child.
 This could be support in the setting or a speech and language referral.
 This is so we support the child’s progress in a positive way.

-All planning is adjusted to suit individual children’s ages and abilities and no child is discriminated, excluded or disadvantaged because of ethnicity, culture, religion, home language, family background, special educational needs, disability, gender or ability.
+All children can explore every part of the preschool the setting will suit individual children’s ages and abilities and no child is discriminated, excluded or disadvantaged because of ethnicity, culture, religion, home language, family background, special educational needs, disability, gender or ability.

 Children of all ages will be able to access this daily.